CarloKuip/LapAroundBicep/Readme.md

 ## Prerequisites

-To be able to start this guided tour you need to:
+To be able to complete this guided tour you need to:

 1) Create a resource group in your private (self managed) subscription for deployment of the resources
 2) Install VSCode (<https://code.visualstudio.com/Download>)